History of the Democratic Republic of the Congo: Kabila overstays his term

 In December 2011, Joseph Kabila was re-elected for a second term as president.
-After the results were announced on 9 December, there was violent unrest in Kinshasa and Mbuji-Mayi, where official tallies showed that a strong majority had voted for the opposition candidate Etienne Tshisekedi.
+After the results were announced on 9 December, there was violent unrest in Kinshasa and Mbuji-Mayi, where official tallies showed that a strong majority had voted for the opposition candidate Étienne Tshisekedi.
 Official observers from the Carter Center reported that returns from almost 2,000 polling stations in areas where support for Tshisekedi was strong had been lost and not included in the official results.
 They described the election as lacking credibility.
 On 20 December, Kabila was sworn in for a second term, promising to invest in infrastructure and public services.
 However, Tshisekedi maintained that the result of the election was illegitimate and said that he intended also to "swear himself in" as president.

 On 19 January 2015 protests led by students at the University of Kinshasa broke out.
 The protests began following the announcement of a proposed law that would allow Kabila to remain in power until a national census can be conducted (elections had been planned for 2016).
 By Wednesday 21 January clashes between police and protesters had claimed at least 42 lives (although the government claimed only 15 people had been killed).

 Similarly, in September 2016, violent protests were met with brutal force by the police and Republican Guard soldiers.
 Opposition groups claim 80 dead, including the Students' Union leader.
 From Monday 19 September Kinshasa residents, as well as residents elsewhere in Congo, were mostly confined to their homes.
 Police arrested anyone remotely connected to the opposition as well as innocent onlookers.
 Government propaganda, on television, and actions of covert government groups in the streets, acted against opposition as well as foreigners.
 The president's mandate was due to end on 19 December 2016, but no plans were made to elect a replacement at that time and this caused further protests.